 The proper structure to your rationalisation

-The rationalisation is used to show understanding to your subject and promote cooperation during the interview.
+The rationalisation is used to help show understanding to your subject and promote cooperation during the interview.

 Finally you bring the rationalisation full circle by linking it back to the investigation.
 “That’s why I take the time to sit down and talk to people.
 To figure out what was going on that may have caused that good person to make a decision they wouldn’t normally make.”

-Utilising this structure, you will find your rationalisations will have a stronger impact on your subject.
+Utilising this structure, you will find your rationalisations will have a much greater impact on your subject.